twilsonco/SiriShortcuts/mosaic_readme.md

 # Notes/Limitations

-- 100% vanilla shortcut, utilizing build-in JavaScript support to perform advanced mosaic tile color matching
+- 100% vanilla shortcut, utilizing built-in JavaScript support to perform advanced mosaic tile color matching
 - If the shortcut crashes ("There was a problem running Photo mosaic"), try preprocessing mosaic tiles (step 2) to lower image size
 - I won't tell you _how_ to use this tool, but if you want my opinion, a good mosaic requires more than just a large tile library and a subject image.
 The subject image should have a good balance of colors and contrast, and should be a "good" image/photo; ideally something meaningful.
 Then the tile library should be able to reproduce the colors and contract of the subject image, but should also contextually match the subject image.
 For example, a mosaic of the moon made from images from NASA's Apollo missions, or from other space images.
 [Here's a blog post on what makes a good mosaic.](https://intellithoughts.wordpress.com/2011/03/08/photo-mosaic-tips/)